-Acclaimed for his highly sensitive touch and technical brilliance, Alexei Volodin is in demand with orchestras at the highest level.
-He possesses an extraordinarily diverse repertoire, from Beethoven and Brahms through Tchaikovsky, Rachmaninov, Prokofiev and Scriabin to Gershwin, Shchedrin and Kapustin.
+Acclaimed for his highly sensitive touch and technical brilliance, Alexei Volodin is in demand by orchestras at the highest level.
+He possesses an extraordinarily diverse repertoire from Beethoven and Brahms through Tchaikovsky, Rachmaninov, Prokofiev and Scriabin to Shchedrin and Medtner.

 Born in 1977 in Leningrad, Alexei Volodin studied at Moscow’s Gnessin Academy and later with Eliso Virsaladze at the Moscow Conservatoire.
-In 2001 he continued his studies at the International Piano Academy Lake Como.
-He gained international recognition following his victory at the International Géza Anda Competition in Zurich in 2003.
+In 2001, he continued his studies at the International Piano Academy Lake Como and gained international recognition following his victory at the International Géza Anda Competition in Zürich in 2003.